 Sponsored by Exterro

-Please join our distinguished panel of chief legal officers as they discuss the findings of the ACC 2021 Chief Legal Officers Survey.
+Listen to our distinguished panel of chief legal officers as they discuss the findings of the ACC 2021 Chief Legal Officers Survey.
 The highlights include the global impact of the CLO as a key business partner, hiring expectations for 2021, the growth of the legal operations role, legal challenges related to data privacy, and the legal department's role in ESG, and diversity and inclusion.
-Join us to gain critical insights on leading the modern corporate legal department.
+Listen to the webinar to gain critical insights on leading the modern corporate legal department.

 - Daniel Sholler, Product Marketing Manager, Exterro

-- Jo Anne Schwendinger, Chief Legal & Compliance Officer & Secretary, II-IV Incorporated
+- Jo Anne Schwendinger, Chief Legal & Compliance Officer & Secretary, II-VI Incorporated

 - Justin Connor, Director of Chief Legal Officer & Stakeholder Engagement, Association of Corporate Counsel

 - Juliette Pryor, EVP & General Counsel, Albertson's Companies, Inc.